lilek108/Environmental-Protection-Expenditures-2006-2024-Part-2/README.md

 **1. Confidential Transactions YoY Change**

-The share of transactions with undisclosed amounts increased significantly in the early years of the dataset.
-Although this proportion has remained relatively stable over the past decade, it is notably higher than in the initial years, indicating a lasting shift toward a greater presence of non-disclosed expenditures.
+*The share of transactions with undisclosed amounts increased significantly in the early years of the dataset.
+Although this proportion has remained relatively stable over the past decade, it is notably higher than in the initial years, indicating a lasting shift toward a greater presence of non-disclosed expenditures.*

 The total number of environmental transactions increased steadily until 2014.
 From 2014 to 2023, the overall transaction volume remained relatively stable, followed by a noticeable decline in 2024.

 <img width="631" height="462" alt="Screenshot 2026-02-02 at 13 41 39" src="https://github.com/user-attachments/assets/f5deb5f6-61ee-4b92-a0d7-95b47b01ebc6" />
-**'duverny'(blue) = confidential, 'verejny'(yellow) = public*

 <br>
 <br>